Skip to main content

 Thymosin Beta-4 operates through a different, more direct mechanism of action on the stem cells themselves.
 Research has shown that Tβ4 promotes the migration of stem cells and their immediate offspring from the bulge niche to the base of the follicle, a critical event for initiating the anagen growth phase.

 It also encourages the differentiation of these cells into the various cell types that constitute the hair shaft.
-Furthermore, Tβ4 stimulates the production of matrix metalloproteinases, enzymes that help remodel the to allow for the follicle’s growth and structural changes during the anagen phase.
+Furthermore, Tβ4 stimulates the production of matrix metalloproteinases, enzymes that help remodel the extracellular matrix to allow for the follicle’s growth and structural changes during the anagen phase.
 This peptide essentially acts as a mobilization signal, marshalling the key cellular players and preparing the local environment for the construction of a new hair.

 How Do Different Peptides Compare in Their Function?